-Traditional chinking was often made of clay, sand and lime, sometimes mixed with a filler.
-Now there are high-tech, flexible caulks with excellent properties that act as the chinking between the logs and last longer and perform better than traditional methods.
-Use of foam backing or backer rod provides the expansion space necessary for a long elastic life.
+Traditional chinking was often made of clay, sand, and lime, sometimes mixed with a filler.
+Now there is a high-tech, flexible caulk with excellent properties that act as the chinking between the logs and last longer and perform better than traditional methods.
+The use of foam backing or backer rods provides the expansion space necessary for long elastic life.

 I use the terms “chinking” and “caulking” interchangeably here, but they both refer to the mortar-like material applied between courses of logs in a cabin.
 Cabins that are deliberately built with spaces between the logs to accommodate chinking are called “chinkers” or chink-style cabins.

 Effective caulking or chinking requires two things:

 - Good adhesion - meaning that the chinking or caulk sticks to the logs where it’s applied.
 It must adhere to the logs themselves and not simply fill the gap.